Our Legislative Agenda

 Economic Development

-• Provide economic development support based on census block-level data, ensuring that economically distressed areas in prosperous counties are eligible for support.
+• Provide economic development support based on census block-level data so that economically distressed areas in prosperous counties are eligible for support.

 • Continue local investment in economic development at the county and municipal levels, including funding the economic development corporation.